GenomicsAotearoa/Imputation-workshop/Tutorial/Syllabus_Practical_2.md

 filteredminimac3$Rsq_filtered_minimac3 <- filteredminimac3$Rsq
 nonfilteredminimac3$Rsq_nonfiltered_minimac3 <- nonfilteredminimac3$Rsq
 ```
+Now let's merge both the output files from Beagle and Minimac3, then final merge them into a file called `finalmerge`

 ```r
 mergedBeagle <- merge(filteredBG5, nonfilteredBG5, by.x="Pos", by.y="Pos", all=FALSE)
 mergedMinimac3 <- merge(filteredminimac3, nonfilteredminimac3, by.x="Pos", by.y="Pos", all=FALSE)
 finalmerge <- merge(mergedBeagle, mergedMinimac3, by.x="Pos", by.y="Pos", all=FALSE)
 ```

+Let's have a look at the summary

 ```r
 summary(finalmerge$DR2_filtered_BG5)